 Part 14 of Dr. Doni’s Series on Leaky Gut

-Over the past few months we have been looking at everything to do with Leaky Gut and how to manage, heal, and prevent it.
+Over the past few blog posts we have been looking at everything to do with Leaky Gut and how to manage, heal, and prevent it.
 We’ve covered everything from IBS to depression, weight gain, Hashimoto’s, and many other health issues.
 If you’ve missed any of the series, you can read all the articles here.

 In this article, as I wrap up this blog series, I want to list and explain some of the key supplements, nutrients, and herbs* that I most frequently recommend when treating patients with Leaky Gut.
 Before we look at those supplements, I want to offer a few words of advice about using them.

 First, it’s important to pay attention to your body’s response whenever you take a new supplement.
 Some people are sensitive to supplements, especially when Leaky Gut is present.
 Therefore, in these situations it’s better to start off with one ingredient at a time, and if needed, gradually add others one at a time.
 This allows you time to see whether you might be experiencing a negative reaction or sensitivity to a specific supplement before adding another.